patrickwharton/sussex_cpp/prob1/README.md

 ## Question 3
-To see my attempt at question3 (multiple craps games simulator), please execute this command in a bash terminal:
+To run my attempt at question3 from start to finish (multiple craps games simulator), please execute this command in a bash terminal:
   ./question3.sh
 (may require "chmod +x question3.sh")